johnroutledge/milestone-project-4/README.md

 * Skip navigation links for visitors to the site with certain disabilities to enhance their UX.
 * The ability to accept or edit cookies.
 * Marketing opt-in options on the registration page.
+* 20% first order discount (this was in the original version - see 'bugs' in testing readme)

 ***